Quan Bray

-Jaquan Tyreke Bray (born April 28, 1993) is an American professional football wide receiver.
+Jaquan Tyreke Bray (born April 28, 1993) is an American former professional football wide receiver.
 He played college football at Auburn, and signed with the Indianapolis Colts of the National Football League (NFL) as an undrafted free agent in 2015.
-He has also been a member of the Buffalo Bills and Houston Texans of the NFL, the Birmingham Iron of the Alliance of American Football (AAF), and the Montreal Alouettes and Ottawa Redblacks of the Canadian Football League (CFL).
+He was also a member of the Buffalo Bills and Houston Texans of the NFL, the Birmingham Iron of the Alliance of American Football (AAF), and the Montreal Alouettes and Ottawa Redblacks of the Canadian Football League (CFL).

 Early life

 Jaquan Tyreke Bray was ranked as the nation's number 5 athlete by ESPN.com and the 40th overall recruit.
 He was projected by scouts as a running back, wide receiver, cornerback and safety, and committed to Auburn over Alabama on February 2, 2011.
 Following his senior year, Bray was selected to the 2011 Under Armour All-America Game.

 College career

 At Auburn, Bray was a second team coaches all-Southeastern Conference (SEC) team as a return specialist in his senior year and was the first player in school history to score a rushing, receiving, and punt return touchdown in the same season.